 They also have a location in downtown Minneapolis.

-Did you even come to Minneapolis if you didn’t visit the Stone Arch Bridge?
-This legendary landmark is what connects the East and West bank across the Mississippi River and provides one of the best views of the Minneapolis skyline.
+Did you even come to the Twin Cities if you didn’t visit the Stone Arch Bridge?
+This legendary Minneapolis attraction is what connects the East and West bank across the Mississippi River and provides one of the best views of the Minneapolis skyline.